okviz/okviz.github.io/_mydocs/synoptic-panel-pro/concepts/data-binding.md

 ### Automatic Binding

 Automatic binding takes place when the `id` of a map area matches one of the values of the ***Categories*** column.
 If the match is successful, the area status is set to **"Matched"**, is internally linked to the matched data point, and becomes interactive and customizable by the user.
-If the match is not successful, the area status is set as **"Umatched"**.
+If the match is not successful, the area status is set as **"Unmatched"**.

 #### Matching Rules